Namosi Province: Politics

-Development
+Administrative Divisions

-Namosi has explored the potential of generating its own hydro-electricity; France has offered to support this multimillion-dollar project now waiting approval from national authorities.
-Namosi has the potential to generate revenue by mining copper, but more in-depth research into environmental impact and sustainability is needed.
+The province is divided into three Tikinas:

-In mid-2016 the first hotel licence was registered for Namosi Province, for the new "unplugged" Namosi Eco Retreat that is a reconstructed Fijian village authentically built using traditional building methods and materials.
-This eco retreat is situated at Navunikabi Village in the district of Wainikoroiluva.
+Part of town of Navua is located in the province, with the other half being in Serua Province.

 Geography

 A major fault line runs through Viti Levu.
 Part of this fault line runs between the Navua and Waidina rivers, which were once a single river but now are separate due to ancient seismo-tectonic events.
 The Namosi Gorge separates these rivers.